SystemCo/pizza_delivery_simulator/readme.md

 ## TODO:

 ### Avelina
-* Add name to credits
+* Make a button that, when clicked, exits the title screen
-    * Assigned on: Friday 2/28/25
+    * Assigned on: Monday 03/03/25
     * Assigned by: David
-    * Due by:      Monday 3/3/25
+    * Due by:      Monday 03/10/25
-    * Status:      Complete
+    * Status:      Incomplete

 ### David
-* Implement parent pushbutton class
+* Make the player motorcycle character visually turn the handlebars when turning
-    * Assigned on: Saturday 3/1/25
+    * Assigned on: Monday 03/03/25
     * Assigned by: David
-    * Due by:      Monday 3/3/25
+    * Due by:      Monday 03/10/25
-    * Status:      In-Progress
+    * Status:      Incomplete

 ### Fenoon
 * Add name to credits
-    * Assigned on: Friday 2/28/25
+    * Assigned on: Friday 02/28/25
     * Assigned by: David
-    * Due by:      Monday 3/3/25
+    * Due by:      Monday 03/03/25
     * Status:      Incomplete

+* Add pause functionality when <esc> keyboaord key is pressed
+    * Assigned on: Monday 03/03/25
+    * Assigned by: David
+    * Due by:      Monday 03/10/25
+    * Status:      Incomplete

 ### Francisco
-* Add name to credits
-    * Assigned on: Friday 2/28/25
-    * Assigned by: David
-    * Due by:      Monday 3/3/25
-    * Status:      Complete

 * Extract audio files for intro
-    * Assigned on: Sunday 3/2/25
+    * Assigned on: Sunday 03/02/25
     * Assigned by: Francisco
-    * Due by:      Monday 3/10/25
+    * Due by:      Monday 03/10/25
     * Status:      Incomplete

 ### Leslie
-* Add name to credits
+* Design Map 1 of the game
-    * Assigned on: Friday 2/28/25
+    * Assigned on: Monday 03/03/25
     * Assigned by: David
-    * Due by:      Monday 3/3/25
+    * Due by:      Monday 03/10/25
-    * Status:      Complete
+    * Status:      Incomplete

 ## Ideas
 ### Title screen